logicplace/pm-dev-docs/hardware/cpu/memory.md

 ### IRQs

 When an IRQ is triggered, you must write a 1 to its factor flag before calling RETE (or modifying the interrupt flags) or else it will continuously trigger.

+The 6 bytes available per IRQ are sized to contain a `LD NB,#bb` and a `JRL qqrr` each being 3 bytes long.

 To fill in an IRQ as unused, you can use the following code: